amirouche/hyper.dev/blog/fauxtexte.md

 ```

 - `fauxtexte learn INPUT OUTPUT` will learn the vocabulary. `INPUT` is
-  supposed to be a texte file with a single phrase per line. `OUTPUT`
+  supposed to be a text file with a single phrase per line. `OUTPUT`
   will be the name of the generated model.
 You can call multiple time
   `learn` with different `INPUT` but the same `OUTPUT`.